Note: This is a post from Joan Concilio, Man Vs. Debt community manager. Read more about Joan.

 We’ve come close before, and faced setbacks due to that motivation factor falling apart.
 I’m not willing to risk that again.
 As long as this plan is motivating us and helping us succeed, I’m inclined to stick with it.

 You’ll notice, maybe, that there’s one thing that wasn’t a factor in our decision to avoid debt settlement, debt consolidation and the whole works.
+With debt settlement, the CFPB has issued guidance including that debt settlement companies can charge expensive fees or that the debt settlement company may not be able to settle all of your debts.

 We don’t care about our credit scores.